|

 preceding it by <backslash>.
 As a more general feature, the

-characters '\n', where n is a digit, shall be replaced by the
+characters '\n', where n is a digit, shall be replaced by the text

-the corresponding back-reference expression does not match, then
+corresponding back-reference expression does not match, then the

-the characters '\n' shall be replaced by the empty string.
-When
+characters '\n' shall be replaced by the empty string.
+When the

-the character '%' is the only character in the replacement, the
+character '%' is the only character in the replacement, the

 replacement used in the most recent substitute command shall be